elodieriou/simple_shell/README.md

 git clone https://github.com/elodieriou/super_simple_shell.git
 ```

-__Third step:__ create and link git & github
+__Third step: create and link git & github.__
-This part was delicate.
+* This part was delicate.
 We decided to create only 2 branches : master and main.
 Master for the working directory and main for the checker.

-__Fourth step:__ it was time to coding the Simple shell
+__Fourth step: it was time to coding the Simple shell.__
 * implementation all of the global function that we needed
 * write a function that create an array of string (tokenization)
 * write a function that find the command in the $PATH